 In summer our population explodes.
 Our roads are built to just about cope with a population of around 500,000.
 In August there are roughly twice as many people staying in the county.
 This represents a couple of issues.
 The first most obvious one is space.
 Our roads just aren’t up to that sort of volume.
 The second problem is that a very large number of drivers on the road aren’t used to driving on our roads, are baffled by the Cornish planners’ obsession with mini roundabouts (we loathe them too), and don’t know the width of their own car.
 Some of them are pulling caravans.
 I know, what fun!

 First things first, re-calibrate your sat nav.
 Most sat navs are set for the most direct route.
 Turn that mother off right now.
 Sat navs have no comprehension of how bad Cornish lanes can get.
-We quite like our roads, our country lanes are extremely pretty, their high narrow hedgerows are full of flowers and wildlife and granite.
+That said, we quite like our roads, our country lanes are extremely pretty, their high narrow hedgerows are full of flowers and wildlife and granite.
 Our village lanes are so narrow that you can lean out the window and into the bakery.
 (A small exaggeration but only just)